NeuroscienceNoobie/visionSciTools/README.md

    1. tick the options that you need
       - Convert to Grayscale: Tick this if you want to convert images into grayscale. (which is required for the OG SHINE toolbox)
       - Process Subfolders: Tick this if you want to process ALL images (in the nested subfolders) under the current directory.
-   3. Desired File Type: Specify what file type should the tool to look for.
+   3. Desired File Type: Specify what file type(s) should the tool look for.
-   4. Resolution: Choose whatever option that you want, just note that by choosing the non aspect ratio retaining options (e.g., 128*128), the images may be stratched/ forced into the  specified resulution.
+   4. Resolution: Choose whatever option you want, just note that by choosing the non aspect ratio retaining options (e.g., 128*128), the images may be stratched/ forced into the  specified resulution.
+If you wish to retain the original, pick the "Retain Aspect Ratio" options.
    5. press "Proceed!!"
    6. You will be promped to provide the directory of the input folders.
 Navigate to the folder containing the image(s) to be processed(INPUT_folder).
    7. After confirming the input files, you will now need to select where to store the out files, navigate to the desired directory.